google-deepmind/xmanager/README.md

 XManager executable specifications define what should be packaged in the form of binaries, source files, and other input dependencies required for job execution.
-Executable specifications are reusable are generally platform-independent.
+Executable specifications are reusable and generally platform-independent.

 #### Container